memt24/sp2ytmusic/README.md

 ### 1. YouTube Music OAuth Setup

-Before starting the Flask application, you may need to run the OAuth setup for YouTube Music.
+Before starting the Flask application, you may need to run the OAuth setup for YouTube Music(You can check the ytmusicapi's documentation).
 This process uses your environment variables (or prompts for them if they are missing).
 Run the following command:

 ```bash
 python api.py execute